 - Fill in your name and designation (occupation) to appear on ballot.
 Refer to Name to Appear on the Ballot and Ballot Designation Provisions in this Chapter. - 2.
 Fill in your residence, business and mailing addresses. - 3.
-Fill in day time, evening and telephone numbers (Fax numbers, e-mail and web site address information is optional). - 4.
-If you are an incumbent, list the name of public office you presently hold. - 5.
+Provide daytime and evening telephone numbers (fax numbers, e-mail and web site address information is optional). - 4.
+If you are an incumbent, you are to list the name of public office you presently hold. - 5.
 Print name in space provided in "Oath of Office". - 6.
 Fill in place of execution and date. - Sign name under penalty of perjury that information is true and correct.